IKarasev/obsidian-tasks.nvim/README.md

 ## Dependencies

+You need patched font like NerdFont for icons to display.

-For now only one dependency exists if you wish to use snippets:
+As for plugin dependencies, only one dependency needed only if you wish to use snippets:
 - [LuaSnip](https://github.com/L3MON4D3/LuaSnip)

-## Instalation

 ## Dependencies